 Employee Costs of Corporate Bankruptcy

-An employee’s annual earnings fall by 12% the year her firm files for bankruptcy, and the present value of lost earnings over seven years post-bankruptcy is 85% of pre-bankruptcy annual earnings.
-More earnings are lost in thin labor markets and among small firms.
-Ex ante compensating wage differentials for this “bankruptcy risk” are approximately 2% of firm value for a firm whose credit rating falls from AA to BBB, about the same magnitude as debt tax benefits.
+An employee’s annual earnings fall by 10% the year her firm files for bankruptcy and fall by a cumulative present value of 67% over seven years.
+This effect is more pronounced in thin labor markets and among small firms that are ultimately liquidated.
+Compensating wage differentials for this “bankruptcy risk” are approximately 2.3% of firm value for a firm whose credit rating falls from AA to BBB, about the same magnitude as debt tax benefits.
 Thus, wage premia for expected costs of bankruptcy are of sufficient magnitude to be an important consideration in corporate capital structure decisions.

 Suggested Citation: Suggested Citation